-Moreover, fixed indexed annuity and TILA are not stock market investments and do not directly partake in equity or stock investments.
+Moreover, fixed-indexed annuities and TILAs are not stock market investments and do not directly involve equity or stock investments.

 What is an Index?

-An index is a group of securities whose performance (or the alteration in value) is used to standardize the performance of a definite market segment or the overall bond or the stock market.
+A group of securities whose performance (or change in value) serves to measure the performance of a particular market segment or the entire bond or stock market is called an index.
 An index just measures the market performance.
 It is not possible to invest in the index.